-What is Fraud/Obtain benefit by Deception ?
+What is Fraud/ Obtain Benefit by Deception ?

 A person who, by deception, dishonestly obtains property belonging to someone else, or obtains a financial advantage or causes a financial disadvantage, is guilty of fraud.
 Section 192E of the Crimes Act 1900 (NSW) covers the majority of conduct falling under the general umbrella of “fraud”.